TomasHubelbauer/puppeteer-bazos-cz-scraper/README.md

 Pages for the repository to show it on a live URL.

 Consider having the pipeline send out an email with a diff.

+Consider going directly to the search URL instead of filling in the form.
+The search URL structure is likely to be more stable than the form DOM as Bazos might consider people who bookmark search results, but has no reason to care about the form DOM being stable for 3rd parties.